Munich, Germany

 When we asked expats and global nomads about their social experiences in Munich, they replied:

 "Munich is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural events and activities to enjoy.
 The city is known for its beer gardens, which are popular spots for locals and tourists alike.
 Munich also has a thriving music scene, with many live music venues and festivals throughout the year.
-The city is also home to a number of parks and green spaces, making it a great place to relax and enjoy the outdoors," remarked one expat living in Munich.
+The city is also home to a number of parks and green spaces, making it a great place to relax and enjoy the outdoors," said one expat living in Munich.

 What advice to expats in Munich have about housing?